Blog: Identifying disaster-related tweets using deep learning and natural language processing with Fast…

 learn.predict("there is", n_words=10)

-Now, we save this encoder to be able to use it for the classification model:
+Now, let’s save this encoder to be able to use it for the classification model:

 Building the classifier to detect disasters topics on tweets

-We will use the data_class object we created earlier to build the classification model with our fine-tuned encoder.
-The learner object can it’s done in the next line:
+I will use the data_class object created earlier to build the classification model with the fine-tuned encoder.
+The learner object can be created with the next line:

 learn = text_classifier_learner(data_clas, AWD_LSTM, drop_mult=0.5)